Why do i take criticism so personally?

 1. Criticism Feels Personal Because It Challenges Your Identity

 The more deeply you associate your work with your sense of self, the harder it is to handle feedback.
+Considering the intentions of the person giving feedback can help reduce the feeling of being attacked, as assuming good intentions from the person giving criticism often makes it easier to receive.
 When someone critiques your performance, it can feel like they’re questioning your intelligence, competence, or worth.
 Separating who you are from what you do makes criticism easier to process.

 2. Your Brain Reacts to Uncertainty as a Threat